bcgov/BC-Policy-Framework-For-GitHub/BC-Open-Source-Development-Employee-Guide/README.md

 ----------

-Portions of this and following sections rely significantly on Code for America: [Civic Commons](http://wiki.civiccommons.org/Releasing_Open_Source) and [Releasing Open Source](http://wiki.civiccommons.org/Releasing_Open_Source)
+Portions of this and following sections rely significantly on Code for America: [Civic Commons - Releasing Open Source](http://wiki.civiccommons.org/Releasing_Open_Source)